EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Methodology

-For supervised settings, StreetGaussian provides a framework that represents dynamic objects through tracked vehicle poses and object-specific Gaussians.
+For supervised settings, though existing methods refine tracked 3D bounding boxes to eliminate rendering errors, we extend EMD into the refinement process, illustrating the need for explicit motion modeling.
+We select StreetGaussian~\cite{2024_01_02-street_gaussian-modelling_dynamic_urban_scenes_with_gs} and OmniRe~\cite{chen2024omnire} as our baselines.
+StreetGaussian provides a framework that represents dynamic objects through tracked vehicle poses and object-specific Gaussians.
 Each object is characterized by tracked poses $\{R_t, T_t\}_{t=1}^{N_t}$ that transform object Gaussians from local coordinates ($\mu_o, R_o$) to world coordinates ($\mu_w, R_w$).
 To enhance its motion modeling capability, we also augment each Gaussian with our learnable embedding $\mathbf{z}_k$ and apply temporal embedding only within each object's tracked duration, effectively capturing object-specific temporal dynamics.

-To address the challenge of noisy tracked poses while maintaining their geometric meaning, we incorporate our dual-scale framework into their pose optimization:

-where $\Delta R_t^c, \Delta T_t^c$ handle large pose corrections and $\Delta R_t^f, \Delta T_t^f$ capture subtle adjustments.
-This decomposition allows the model to effectively correct tracking errors while preserving the physical meaning of the tracked poses.
-Similarly, we apply the dual-scale framework to appearance modeling, where spherical harmonics coefficients are refined through both coarse and fine stages, enabling more accurate dynamic appearance representation.
+Finally, we incorporate our dual-scale framework into the pose optimization: where $\Delta R_t^c, \Delta T_t^c$ handle large pose corrections and $\Delta R_t^f, \Delta T_t^f$ capture subtle adjustments.
+Similarly, we apply the dual-scale framework to appearance modeling, where spherical harmonics coefficients are refined through both coarse and fine stages.

-We adopt the same loss function as S3Gaussian and StreetGaussian to train the entire pipeline.
+For OmniRe, it further proposes non-rigid SMPL~\cite{loper2023smpl} nodes for human modeling.
+For the rigid nodes, we apply the same tracked box refinement in StreetGaussian into OmniRe.
+We further implement the dual-scale refinement to the SMPL model including pose parameters $\theta_t \in \mathbb{R}^{24 \times 3 \times 3}$ and shape parameters $\beta_t \in \mathbb{R}^{10}$: For training, in addition to using the same loss function as the baselines, we implement a local smoothness regularization for the learnable Gaussian embeddings.
+Inspired by ~\cite{luiten2023dynamic3dgaussianstracking}, this regularization encourages neighboring Gaussians $i$ and $j$ to have similar representations:

+where hyperparameters $\lambda_w=2000$ and $d=20$.
+KNN means the k-nearest-neighbors algorithm.
+We also regularize the predicted coarse and fine deformations, constraining their values to remain close to zero.
 For further training details, please refer to the supplementary materials.